Covariant quantization of the Einstein-Hilbert theory in first-order form: Introduction

 Finally, we revisit the quantum equivalence between the first- and second-order formulations of the EH theory.
 For reviews and detailed discussions, we refer the reader, for instance, to Refs. \cite{Aros:2003bi, Brandt:2020vre, Filho:2024kxo, Brandt:2025lkd}.
 We show that the Senjanović measure derived here plays an important role in establishing the exact equivalence.
 We also extend this result to the quantum effective action $\Gamma$ (recently demonstrated for the background effective action in Ref. \cite{Brandt:2025lkd}).

 The paper is organized as follows.
-In Sec.~II, we analyze the gauge algebra of both first- and second-order formulations, showing that both are closed and irreducible, and that a novel trivial symmetry emerges in the first-order formulation.
+In Sec.~II, we analyze the gauge algebra of both the first- and second-order formulations, showing that both are closed and irreducible, and that a novel trivial symmetry emerges in the first-order formulation.
 In Sec.~III, we construct the BV quantum action based on these results.
-In Sec.~IV, we quantize the first-order theory starting from the generating functional of the second-order theory and then directly in first-order form, discussing their quantum equivalence.
-In Sec.~V, we analyze the symmetries of the EH theory, focusing on the trivial symmetry in the first-order formulation, and derive structural identities from the invariance of the generating functional.
+In Sec.~IV, we quantize the first-order theory, first starting from the generating functional of the second-order formulation and then directly in first-order form, discussing their quantum equivalence.
+We conclude this section with a discussion of the BRST symmetry of the EH theory.
+In Sec.~V, we derive the Dyson--Schwinger identities from the general invariance of the generating functional and show that they generate intrinsic structural identities.
 Finally, in Sec.~VI, we present a brief discussion of our results.
-In the Appendix~A, we consider the contributions from the Senjanović measure in finite temperature.
-The Zinn-Justin master equations \cite{Zinn-Justin:1974ggz} for the EH theory in both first- and second-order are derived in Appendix~B. Throughout this paper, right and left functional derivatives with respect to a field (or antifield) are denoted by ``$\leftarrow$'' and ``$\rightarrow$'', respectively.
+In Appendix~A, we analyze the contributions of the Senjanović measure at finite temperature.
+The Zinn-Justin master equations~\cite{Zinn-Justin:1974ggz} for the EH theory in both first- and second-order formulations are derived in Appendix~B. Throughout this paper, right and left functional derivatives with respect to a field (or antifield) are denoted by ``$\leftarrow$'' and ``$\rightarrow$'', respectively.